djiotua/tryhackme/writeups/linuxfundpt3.md

   tryhackme@linux3:~$ crontab -e
   ```

     Only "crontab" is accepted.
-Ohter spellings would cause errors, assuming you have not installed the program.
+Other spellings would cause errors, assuming you have not installed the program.
 Once run, you are taken to the Nano text editor program.

   ```bash
       GNU nano 4.8              /tmp/crontab.dN4JLi/crontab